-a.
+b.
 Do you have a third-party certification that confirms you are an Indigenous business?

-Third-party certification that verifies that the business is at least 51 percent owned, managed, and controlled by one or more Indigenous Rightsholders, which refers to individuals from the Red River Métis Nation, First Nations, and Inuit Rightsholders.
+Third-party certification that verifies that the business is at least 51 per cent owned, managed, and controlled by one or more Indigenous Rightsholders, which refers to individuals from the Red River Métis Nation, First Nations, and Inuit Rightsholders.

 - Canadian Aboriginal & Minority Supplier Council (CAMSC)

 - Canadian Council for Aboriginal Business (CCAB)

 - Manitoba Métis Federation

-- Louis Riel Institute
+- o Louis Riel Institute

 - First Nations Band Council

 - Congress of Aboriginal Peoples

 - Nunavut Tunngavik Incorporated

 - Other third-party certification

+- Yes

-Yes No
+- 🗋 No